Differentially Private Release of Event Logs for Process Mining: Approach

 \subsection{Prior Knowledge Estimation}

-Without publishing the log, attackers can use their knowledge to guess information about a specific individual.
+Before the log release, attackers can use their knowledge to guess information about a specific individual.
 We estimate the prior knowledge of an attacker using the framework proposed in~\cite{laud2020framework}.
 An attacker's guess $h(L)$ is considered successful if it falls within a range of values $H_p$, which is the actual value $\pm$ precision.

 \begin{defn}[Prior Guessing Probability] An attacker's prior guessing probability is $P := Pr[h(L) \in H_p]$

 \end{defn}

 A guessing precision $p$ is a percentage value representing the range of a successful guess $H_p$.
 For example, if the true value is 0.5 and $p= 0.2$, the guessed value is considered successful if it falls in range $H_p= [0.3,0.7]$.
 To interpret the precision in the range of values [0,1] (a percentage value), we pre-process the log to normalize the range of values (relative timestamps) to be in the range [0,1].
 We assume that the precision for the start timestamp is one day and the precision for the relative time is 10 seconds.
 Table~\ref{tbl:state_annotated} (columns Nrm.
 Rel.
 Time and Prec.) shows the normalized relative time (the normalization is based on the event's DAFSA transition group) and the estimated precision.